Every year during the Daylight savings transition, clocks are rolled back and Americans confused. Here’s how it can be a smoother transition.

 Get Enough Sleep

 While you don’t need to change your clocks until the day of the change, some start preparing for daylight saving by going to bed earlier.
-Going to bed earlier helps your mind and body make the transition more smoothly.
+Going to bed earlier helps your mind and body make the daylight savings transition more smoothly.
 Early to bed is particularly important for light sleepers: Getting enough sleep is crucial for your health and productivity.

 Perfect Your Evening Routine

 Getting up earlier isn’t the only important adjustment to make for daylight saving time.
-How you approach each evening can set the tone for a successful transition.
+How you approach each evening can set the tone for a successful daylight savings transition.
 Use screens or drink caffeine too late into the evening, and you might be in for a difficult morning.

 Until daylight saving is no longer the law of the land, you’ll need to adjust to it twice a year.
 So use your online Calendar to your advantage.
 It will help you hit your stride no matter what the clock says.